AfonsoMachado17/odosft_2425_class_assignment/docs/project/us001/01.requirements-engineering/readme.md

 # 5. Construction (Implementation)

-The "npm run build" script was already built.
+The "npm run build" script was already built in the "package.json" file.

 The "gradle npm_run_build" task needed the Node.js for gradle plugin installation.
-The "gradle build" was created by running the "gradle npm_run_build" and copying the output files to the "build" folder.
+The plugin allows for npm scripts to be run through Gradle.

+The "gradle build" was created in build.gradle.
+It also depends on Node.js plugin for Gradle.
+Besides logging and cleaning the dist folder, it is an "NpxTask" to allow calling "npx tsc".
+The "tsc" dependency is the typescript compiler , used for building the application using the tsconfig.json file.

 # 6. Integration and Demo